All Episodes

 There wasn't any Republican response to that.

-You gotta be kidding me.
+You got to be kidding me.

 I was flying to, well, I was in transit.

-I was I had it on the television, and I'm watching this.
+I had it on the television, and I'm watching this.

-I'm heading up to a uh uh celebratory occasion.
+I'm heading up to a celebratory occasion.

-This this, I mean, here you've got Obamacare, which is mandatory under penalty of law, and they're out there celebrating that 7.1 million people have signed up, which which is not true, they can't back it up.
+This Rosegarden thing, this, this, I mean, here you've got Obamacare, which is mandatory under penalty of law, and they're out there celebrating that 7.1 million people have signed up, which is not true.

-It's a phony number as said yesterday, been documented by the UK Daily Mail Online, Iran Corporation, but they're out there celebrating mandatory, it ought to be 200 million sign-ups.
+It's a phony number, as said yesterday, been documented by the UK Daily Mail Online, the RAND Corporation.

 The deadline was March 31st.

-It's mandatory, either that or you pay a penalty to go to jail, and they're out celebrate, and there's not one Republican response to this.
+Either that or you pay a penalty to go to jail.

-Or there weren't any brilliant STEM winders from well.
+Or there weren't any brilliant stem winders from well.

 So what are they leaving it up to me?